SkafteNicki/dtu_mlops/s7_deployment/ml_deployment.md

     ??? success "Solution"

-        When a Pytorch model is exported to ONNX, it is only the `forward` method of the model that is exported.
+        When a PyTorch model is exported to ONNX, it is only the `forward` method of the model that is exported.
 This means that it is the only method we have access to when we load the model later.
 Therefore, make sure that the `forward` method of your model is implemented in a way that it can be used for inference.